So you’re a marketer in an industrial automation company. You’ve got it down, right? At this point, you could probably do it with your eyes shut.

 Join us next time when you’ll learn how to identify issues with your current marketing techniques, how to bring the issues up with your supervisors and colleagues (even when they don’t know or want to admit there is an issue with the status quo!), and what to do about the problems you find.

-Interested in reading more articles like this?
+Interested in reading even more articles like this?
 Subscribe to ISA Interchange and receive weekly emails with links to our latest interviews, news, thought leadership, tips, and more from the automation industry.